-- Financial Risks The risk of loss resulting from the quality of invested assets, movements in the capital markets, or the relationship between the assets and liabilities. - Insurance Risks The risk of loss resulting from the use of incorrect or incomplete assumptions or information when pricing, issuing and reserving for insurance products and/or buying and selling blocks of business. - Operational Risks The risk of loss resulting from inadequate or failed processes, people and systems or from external events.
-It includes legal risk but excludes strategic and reputation risk. - Strategic Risks The risk arising from our inability to adopt and execute effective business plans and strategies, to allocate resources strategically and to adapt to changes in our business environment.
+- Financial Risk The risk of loss resulting from the quality of invested assets, movements in the capital markets, and/or the relationship between insurance assets and liabilities.
+It includes credit, market and liquidity risk. - Insurance Risk The risk of potential financial loss that may arise where the amount, timing and/or frequency of benefit and/or premium payments under insurance or reinsurance contracts is different than what was expected at the time of pricing and/or reserving for the insurance contract. - Operational Risk The risk of direct or indirect loss resulting from inadequate or failed internal processes, people and systems or from external events.
+It includes legal and regulatory risk, but excludes strategic and reputation risk. - Strategic Risk The risk arising from our inability to adopt and execute effective business plans and tactics, to allocate resources strategically and to adapt to changes in our business environment. - Reputation Risk The risk of loss resulting from an activity of CGL or its representatives that impairs our image in the community, or public confidence.